cassandra-hui/GitHub-Workshop/README.md

 3. **Cloning Repositories and Updating with GitHub Desktop GUI (1 hour)**
    - Introduction to cloning and updating on your local computer.
    - Using Push and Pull
-   - Using forks to create personal copies of repositories.
-   - Hands-on activity: Students fork a repository and view files.
+   - Hands-on: Clone your repository and work on your local computer.

-4. **Q&A and Wrap-Up for Day 1 (30 minutes)**
+4. **Q&A and Wrap-Up for Day 1 (10 minutes)**
    - Open floor for questions.
-   - Discuss next sessions' content.
+   - Discuss the next sessions' content.

-### Day 2: Collaboration and Personal Websites (3 hours)
+### Day 2: Collaboration and Personal Websites (2.5 hours)
-1. **Recap and Review (10 minutes)**
+1. **Recap and Review (15 minutes)**
-   - Quick recap of Day 1.
+   - Quick recap of Day 1
-   - Address any questions or areas needing more explanation.

 2. **Introduction to Collaboration (45 minutes)**
    - Collaborating with pull/push requests.
    - Hands-on activity: Collaborating with another participant and resolving a conflict.

-3. **Creating a GitHub.io Personal Website (1 hour)**
+3. **Creating a GitHub.io Personal Website (1.5 hours)**
    - Introduction to GitHub Pages: turning repositories into static websites.
    - Demonstration of HTML and templates.
+   - Using forks to create personal copies of repositories.
-   - Hands-on activity: Setting up a GitHub Pages repository (`username.github.io`).
+   - Hands-on activity: Publish a GitHub Pages website (`username.github.io`).
-   - Publishing a basic personal website using a template.

-4. **Next Steps (45 minutes)**
-   - Tips for maintaining and expanding personal GitHub portfolios.
-   - Q&A, workshop wrap-up, and suggestions for further learning.

 ## Learning Objectives
 - Understand the purpose and basic concepts of version control using GitHub.